 \subsection{\analysis for NUI Measurement}

 To effectively and efficiently compute \score, we propose to assign labels to the nodes by clustering.
-This idea is based on the intuition that good embeddings for node classification can be split by clustering easily.
+This idea is based on the intuition that good embeddings for node classification can be easily split by clustering.
 Among clustering methods, we use $k$-means as it is fast.
-We cluster each component of embeddings and compute \score, where $k \geq c$.
-To ensure the clustering is done stably, row-wise L$2$-normalization is done on the embedding.
+We cluster each component of the embeddings and compute \score, where $k \geq c$.
+To ensure that the clustering is done stably, a row-wise L$2$-normalization is done on the embedding.
 The details are in Algo.~\ref{algo:a3}.